skip to content

 • An outline of the research you propose to conduct while you are here.

 • The name of a member of staff in the Department of HPS who is willing to act as your sponsor.
-This should be the person you would most like to work with or a person whose interests have the greatest overlap with your own.
-Please see the People section of this website for further information on staff interests.
+This should be the person you would most like to work with or whose interests overlap most with your own.
+You must contact this person to discuss their availability before submitting an application.
+Please note that the application will only be successful if there is a person willing to sponsor you and that person will be present in Cambridge during the proposed period of visit.
+Please see the People section of this website for our staff interests.

-• A letter of recommendation from your university supervisor or head of department stating the reasons why it would be helpful for you to spend some time in Cambridge.
-For Visiting Students this letter must confirm that the period in Cambridge contributes to the degree you are registered for at your home institution.
+• A letter of recommendation from current university supervisor or head of department.
+This should state the reasons why it would be helpful for you to spend some time in Cambridge.
+For Visiting Students, the letter should include a confirmation that your visit will contribute positively towards the degree you are studying for.

 Please note that applications will be judged strictly on academic merit.